Accidents and incidents involving the Boeing B-17 Flying Fortress: 2010s

 B-17G-105-VE, 44-85734, registered N390TH, previously N5111N, named Liberty Belle and operated by the Liberty Foundation of Tulsa, Oklahoma, as a flying history exhibit, suffered an in-flight fire in port wing behind #2 engine while on a positioning flight from Aurora, Illinois, to Indianapolis, Indiana.
 The crew made an emergency landing in a field near Oswego, Illinois, 20 minutes after takeoff.
-Three crew and four passengers escaped safely before fire consumed the airframe.
+Three crew and four passengers escaped safely before fire consumed the airframe and all seven people survived without injuries.
+BREAKING NEWS: "A B-17 Flying Fortress that dates back to World War 2 crashed and burned on Monday morning in a cornfield outside Chicago."
+Aviation Officials Said.